Green Tea: What Are Its Advantages And Disadvantages?

 Pros and Cons of Green Tea

-Today while sipping on my morning cup of green tea, I was thinking of numerous health benefits that this hot green miraculous drink offers.
+Today while sipping on my morning cup of green tea, I was thinking of the numerous health benefits that this hot green miraculous drink offers.
 Green tea is quite well known for its anti-inflammatory, anti-carcinogenic and anti-oxidant properties.
-Of course it is the healthiest beverage but problem arises when people overindulge and drink multiple cups of green tea a day in order to reap its benefits.
+Of course, it is the healthiest beverage but the problem arises when people overindulge and drink multiple cups of green tea a day in order to reap its benefits.
 They tend to forget that sometimes “too much of a good thing is bad for health”.
-So today’s post is all about it’s pros and cons.
+So today’s post is all about its pros and cons.

-Although researches have not shown yet – how much is too much?
-It’s just that you need to be cautious of certain conditions when it’s overconsumption is health hazard for you.
-I will discuss that but firstly I would like to divert your attention on number of health benefits that it provides as its advantages far outweighs its disadvantages.
+Although research has not shown yet – how much is too much?
+It’s just that you need to be cautious of certain conditions when it’s overconsumption is a health hazard for you.
+I will discuss that but firstly I would like to divert your attention to several health benefits that it provides as its advantages far outweigh its disadvantages.

 ADVANTAGES OF GREEN TEA